AWS App Runner vs Elastic Beanstalk: Differences Compared

 • Storage costs vary based on the size of your application and the amount of storage you need.

-• If you use a larger instance type, such as an “m4” or “c4” instance, the cost of storage may increase up to $0.09 per GB-month.
+• If you use a larger instance type, such as an “m4” or “c4” instance, the storage cost may increase to $0.09 per GB-month.

 • • Additionally, if your application is more complex or uses more resources than average, the cost of running it on Elastic Beanstalk may be higher than with other providers.